Start a simple web server

 Understanding Log Output

-• Timestamp: ISO 8601 format with millisecond precision
+• ts: ISO 8601 timestamp with nanosecond precision

 Next Steps